 - World in Conflict has Colonel Sawyer using anything that we can gets his hands on to simulate on of these on the battlefield.
 Near the end he uses a month old donut and a ketchup bottle to simulate the space needle in Seattle when they're moving in to stop US High Command from having to Nuke it to prevent Chinese reinforcements getting into the US Mainland.

-- In Enigmatis: The Ghosts of Maple Creek, one wall of the main character's hotel room was taken up by scribbles and arrowed circles connecting various facets of the case.
-When you found enough evidence on a particular point and stuck it up on the wall, the game opened up a new point to investigate.
+- In Enigmatis: The Ghosts of Maple Creek, one wall of the main character's hotel room contains scribbles and arrowed circles connecting various facets of the case.
+When you find enough evidence on a particular point and stick it up on the wall, the game opens up a new point to investigate.
 Enigmatis 2: The Mists of Ravenwood has an old tool board which serves a similar purpose.

 - The loading screen of Strange Cases 4: The Faces of Vengeance shows a bulletin board with tons of photos and notes and a bunch of sticks spelling out "NO ESCAPE" on top of it.
-Later on in the game, the main character found a stickless version of this same board which doubled as a Stalker Shrine devoted to her life and detective skills.
+Later on in the game, the main character finds a stickless version of this same board which doubles as a Stalker Shrine devoted to her life and detective skills.

 - A holographic version in the Lancers war room in this scene Project 0.